- 1What Is Swaddling?

 Take care not to wrap it tightly or let it loose.
 Also, make sure that the neck and head are not covered, as it might suffocate the baby.

-Adequate space should be left so that normal chest expansion occurs uninterruptedly and maintains normal breathing.
+Adequate space should be left so that normal chest expansion occurs uninterruptedly and normal breathing is maintained.
 Also, make sure that the baby can move the hip freely.

 Swaddling helps the babies have an uninterrupted, comfortable, and quality nap for a longer period.